An introduction to $p$-adic $L$-functions

 \section{The Coleman map}

-In this section we prove a theorem of Coleman that relates local units to power series over $\Zp$.
-Using this result, we construct in \S\ref{sec:coleman map} the \emph{Coleman map}, a machine for constructing $p$-adic $L$-functions from the data of a compatible system of units.
+In this section we prove a theorem of Coleman relating local units to power series over $\Zp$.
+Using this result, we construct in \S\ref{sec:coleman map} the \emph{Coleman map}, a device for constructing $p$-adic $L$-functions from the data of a compatible system of units.
 We will explain how the Kubota--Leopoldt $p$-adic $L$-function can be constructed from towers of cyclotomic units using the Coleman map.
-Coleman's map thus provides an important bridge between analytic objects ($p$-adic $L$-functions) and algebraic structures (the arithmetic of cyclotomic fields), and will serve as the key step in our formulation of the Main Conjecture.
+This map thus provides an important bridge between analytic objects ($p$-adic $L$-functions) and arithmetic structures (cyclotomic units), and will serve as the key step in our formulation of the Main Conjecture.

 In \S\ref{sec:pr log}, we discuss a program started by Perrin-Riou to generalise Coleman's work.
-Given a $p$-adic Galois representation, Perrin-Riou's big logarithm maps construct a $p$-adic $L$-function from the data of certain compatible system of cohomology classes that coincides with Coleman's map when the Galois representation is $\qp(1)$.
-Coleman's work is therefore a prototype for studying $p$-adic $L$-functions in a larger and more conceptual framework.
+Given a $p$-adic Galois representation, Perrin-Riou's big logarithm maps construct a $p$-adic $L$-function from certain compatible systems of cohomology classes.
+Specialising to the representation $\Qp(1)$, her map recovers the Coleman map.
+The results of this section are thus a prototype for studying $p$-adic $L$-functions in a larger, more conceptual framework.